 Bilateral: Forward contracts are bilateral contracts, and hence, they are exposed to counter-party risk.

 More Risky Than Futures: There is risk of non-performance of obligation by either of the parties, so these are riskier than futures contracts.

 Customised Contracts: Each contract is custom designed, and hence, is unique in terms of contract size, expiration date, the asset type, quality, etc.

 Long and Short Positions: In forward contract, one of the parties takes a long position by agreeing to buy the asset at a certain specified future date.
 The other party assumes a short position by agreeing to sell the same asset at the same date for the same specified price.
 A party with no obligation offsetting the forward contract is said to have an open position.
 A party with a closed position is, sometimes, called a hedger.

 Delivery Price: The specified price in a forward contract is referred to as the delivery price.
-The forward price for a particular forward contract at a particular time is the delivery price that would apply if the contract were entered into at that time.
+The forward price at the time of execution of contact is the delivery price that would be applicable to the contract.
 It is important to differentiate between the forward price and the delivery price.
 Both are equal at the time the contract is entered into.
 However, as time passes, the forward price is likely to change whereas the delivery price remains the same.